crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 just fake information we'll use to make sure everything looks great in the browser.
 Later, we'll replace it with real model data.
 The `sections` property also looks a bit different. `Type` just points to a registered view component.
 Registered view components are re-usable pieces of code that are accessible anywhere in the application.
 Mojo.js comes with a few registered components by default: `list`, and `states`.
 Since we're displaying a list of todos, we'll use the `list` component.
-The other properties you see: `source`, and `modelViewClass` are just properties which are set to the sub-component. `Source` can be a `bindable collection`, or a `string`.
+The other properties you see: `source`, and `modelViewClass` are just properties which are set to the sub-component.
+The `modelViewClass` property creates a new view class for each model, in the source. `Source` can be a `bindable collection`, or a `string`.
 In the view controller above, we're specifying `source: "todos"`, which is pointing to the fake model data.
 Since the list is actually a sub-component, it's is actually *inheriting* the `todos` property from the parent component.
 This is very similar to how variable scope works in JavaScript.
 More of that later.

 Now we need to update our todos template.
 Copy the following code into `views/main/todos/todo/index.pc`: